Ypnose/wswsh/README.md

   * http://blog.ypnose.org
   * https://cosmofox.net/blog/

-If you use wswsh for your website, please contact me.
-I'll add your website in the README.
+If you decided to use wswsh for your website(s), please contact me.
+I'll add it in the README.